HITChanceLiu/ICN-Design/ReadMe.txt

 This is codes for generating parameters and control variables for MHz inverter systems with impedance compression network.
-To use this code, Matlab above 2018b is needed.
+To use this code, Matlab above 2018b is required.

 The functions of the five documents are as follows: